MiSTerConsoles/Cura-Thumbnail-Script-For-Creality-K1/README.md

 ![300px PC](https://github.com/MiSTerConsoles/Cura-Thumbnail-Script-For-Creality-K1/assets/80081591/126af770-5c38-499a-9f72-0d4f72c9c733)

 Once you have those scripts set up your object should have thumbnails on the K1 display as well as on your PC and in Fluidd/Mainsail.
+All credit goes to the author of the original script that I tweaked.
 Happy printing!